 Phyllis "Flip" (Hammond) Whyman passed June 30, 2019.
 She was born January 6, 1927, in Nepera Park, Yonkers, New York, the youngest of the four children of Thomas and Alice (Higgins) Hammond.

-To send flowers in memory of Phyllis H. Whyman, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Phyllis H. Whyman, please visit our Heartfelt Sympathies Store.

 Phyllis grew up in Yonkers and after graduation immediately went to work at Macy's in New York City as an Executive Messenger.
 Her next job was as a receptionist, telephone operator, and bookkeeper at Rockledge Manor Residential Hotel.
 One day, when her boss swore at her, she quit her job.
 She then went to work at the Board of National Missions of the Presbyterian Church in New York City as a typist clerk.
 After a few years, they arranged for a loan so she could attend Plattsburgh State Teachers College, New York.
 To pay for school and while carrying a full load of classes, she worked part-time during school as a secretary in the audio-visual department and evenings as a switchboard operator in the dormitory.
 During the summers, she worked full-time as a switchboard operator and receptionist.
 Two summers were challenging and interesting when she worked for elder statesman and financier, Bernard Baruch.